Outputs-Based & Inputs-Based CPD: How Does the LXP Do Both?

 Continuing Professional Development (CPD) is a term that has been thrown around a lot in recent months, particularly in “professional” spheres such as accountancy, law and education.

-CPD comes with a host of benefits when it comes to workplace learning opportunities, and it’s something that has been top of mind during our lead-up to the launch of Stream LXP (formerly Curatr); the Learning Experience Platform.
+CPD comes with a host of benefits when it comes to workplace learning opportunities, and it’s something that has been top of mind during our lead-up to the launch of Learning Pool Platform.

-Yet traditionally, CPD focused on maintaining expertise solely within these professions, existing as an extremely elite opportunity to a minority of workers.
+Yet traditionally, CPD focused on maintaining expertise solely within these professions, existing as an extremely elite opportunity for a minority of workers.

 Times are changing…

-Establishing a new trend among digital learning opportunities, the LXP invites CPD into the standard workplace, centring on the growth of skills pertinent to every individual and their job role.
+Establishing a new trend among digital learning opportunities, the LXP invites CPD into the standard workplace, centering on the growth of skills pertinent to every individual and their job role.